 Porterville High School was originally constructed in 1896 and has since undergone complete modernization.
 Solar panels were installed to the parking lots that provide shade and energy savings.
 The entire Library Media Center was renovated and updated to meet the needs of students, with an emphasis on technology.
 The Library Media Center has become a center of attraction.
-A full Chemistry Lab was also added to increase rigor and to give access to our students in lab based Science courses.
+A full Chemistry Lab was also added to increase rigor and to give access to our students in lab-based Science courses.
 Air conditioner units were purchased and installed in all classrooms to update the old system that had not been functioning efficiently.
 Athletic facilities were also updated with the fieldhouse being remodeled and conversion of the metal shop building into a weight room.
-The weight room will meets the needs of our physical education classes and sports programs.
+The weight room meets the needs of our physical education classes and sports programs.

-The campus is currently comprised of 87 classrooms (including portables), a library media center, two computer labs, two staff rooms, a cafeteria, a fully functioning commercial kitchen, two large athletic fields, two gymnasiums, an auditorium, the main office, a pool, the band room, a choir room, and a medical lab.
-The career technology center includes an agricultural center, 3 classrooms, mechanic shop, and fully functioning nursery and green house.
-The chart displays the results of the most recent school facilities inspection, provided by the district in July 2017.
-Construction began in January of 2017 of a new two story building which will have 16 classrooms, a student bathroom, and Science labs.
-When completed this building will replace our portable classrooms.
+The campus is currently comprised of 87 classrooms, a library media center, two computer labs, two staff rooms, a cafeteria, a fully functioning commercial kitchen, two large athletic fields, two gymnasiums, an auditorium, the main office, a pool, the band room, a choir room, and a medical lab.
+The career technology center includes an agricultural center, 3 classrooms, mechanic shop, and a fully functioning nursery and greenhouse.
+The chart displays the results of the most recent school facilities inspection, provided by the district in November 2018.
+A brand new two-story Health Academy opened in May of 2018 and houses 16 classrooms, a student bathroom, and Science labs.
+In the fall of 2018 the old weight room was converted into a dance studio to support our dance program.